 - The use of a scene recognition system and exposure metering is recommended.

-- In order to quickly determine the most accurate exposure and white balance setting for the scene at hand, the intelligent Scene Recognition System with 3D Color Matrix Metering III makes use of a 180,000-pixel RGB sensor to evaluate and analyze all aspects of a scene, including brightness, contrast, distance between subjects, and scene colors.
+- In order to quickly determine the most accurate exposure and white balance setting for the scene at hand, the intelligent Scene Recognition System with 3D Color Matrix Metering III makes use of a 180,000-pixel RGB sensor to evaluate and analyze all aspects of a scene, including brightness, contrast, the distance between subjects, and scene colors.
 The result is a scene that is more accurately rendered.
 During the data collection process, the information obtained is compared against onboard reference photographs to guarantee consistency from image to image in terms of exposure, white balance, i-TTL flash settings, and subject-tracking autofocus performance.

 Nikon D780 Specs